Leslieaj/OTALearning/README.md

 - Just download.

 It's a pure Python program.
-(We have test it on Ubuntu 16.04 64bit with Python 3.5.2)
+We have test it on Ubuntu 16.04 64bit with Python 3.5.2.

 #### Usage